Estimated reading time: 1 minute

 Many municipalities require distinct entries; Catalyst BC verifies local code and embeds this into your floor plan.

 At least 10–15 air changes per hour, often with 100% outside air.
-We size systems for your square footage.
+We size systems for your square footage in our cannabis lounge designs.

 Activated-carbon scrubbers and negative-pressure zones—both specified by Catalyst BC’s mechanical engineers.